awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 ### Naming rules

-1. The event name and attribute name cannot start with a number, and only contains: uppercase and lowercase letters, numbers, underscores, if the event name is invalid, the SDK will record `_clickstream_error` event, if the attribute or user attribute name is invalid, the attribute will discard and also record `_clickstream_error` event.
+1. The event name and attribute name cannot start with a number, and only contains: uppercase and lowercase letters, numbers, underscores, if the event name is invalid, the SDK will record `_clickstream_error` event, if the attribute or user attribute name is invalid, the attribute will be discarded and also record `_clickstream_error` event.

 2. Do not use `_` as prefix to naming event name and attribute name, `_` is the preset from Clickstream Analytics.